About Daisy Hill Bernedoodles

 Poodles have a playful but dignified personality and keen intelligence.
 They are highly trainable and come in large, medium, and small…… Standard, Miniature, and Toy, respectively.
 The poodle is no snob, they are people-friendly dogs who want to stay close to their families and are always up for a good game.
 A poodle’s personality is intelligent, loving, loyal, and mischievous.
 Poodles have a goofy streak and love to play, but they are also eager to please.

 Bernedoodles are rapidly gaining popularity because of their sunny dispositions, social nature, and excellent aptitudes.
 The breeding of this hybrid extends the relatively short (and heart-breaking) life of the amazing Berner and allows for a healthy vigor that marginalizes afflictions found in many purebred or overbred dogs.
 While more generations need to pass, current Bernedoodle breeders estimate that the life span of a standard Bernedoodle can be about 12-15 years, while the smaller tiny versions may see the age of 17.
 Bernedoodles are phenomenal family dogs and therapy dogs.
-Throw in a little Labrador Retriever in the mix (as in the Australian Bernedoodle) and they tend to love water as well!

 The Daisy HILL Bernedoodles